mattiashallsten/ji-trainer/readme.md

 2. **Description**: A custom description of the ratio.
 3. **Favourite**: Whether or not the ratio is a favourite.
 Currently not working.
+4. **Add ratio**: Click here to add a 1/1 ratio without a description to the list of ratios.

 ## Add ratios